arielroque/Ticketor/README.md

 </p>

 # Ticketor
 Ticketor is a helpdesk API to assist users in contacting support.
-We safely handle tickets sent to technical support, filtering in different ways
+We safely handle tickets sent to technical support filtering in different ways

 ## Features
  - Token Based Authentication